EFTI4EU/reference-implementation/implementation/README.md

 All the gate components are separate libraries and used to build the gate microservice.

-- [Gate core](gate/README.md): This the main component. it implements the whole process of the gate including interfaces, authentication, request handling, external systems connections, workflow definitions, ...
+- [Gate core](gate/README.md): This is the main component.
+It implements the whole process of the gate including interfaces, authentication, request handling, external systems connections, workflow definitions, ...
 It is the entry point of the gate for all external systems.
 For some processes, it can interact directly with the other parts of the systems, for some other ones, it passes through other components.

-- [Registry of identifiers](registry-of-identifiers/README.md): handles the access to the identifiers.
-This might be related to the upload of identifier information by the platforms, or to the access to this information by the competent authorities.
+- [Registry of identifiers](registry-of-identifiers/README.md): handles access to the identifiers.
+This might be related to the upload of identifier information by platforms, or to the access to this information by the competent authorities.

 - [eDelivery connector](edelivery-ap-connector/README.md): Manage the communication between the gate and the related eDelivery access point (provided by Domibus)